Associate of Science

 - Understand the inner-workings of a computer

-Our Computer Science program follows industry curriculum standards and is designed to transfer seamlessly to bachelor-level Computer Science programs.
+Our Computer Science program follows industry curriculum standards and is designed to transfer seamlessly to bachelor-level Computer Science programs at four-year colleges and universities.

 There are many reasons why you should study Computer Science at CCM: